sanotto/atk-howto/working_with_data.md

 }
 ```

-This way you can access the database, BUT, be aware of sanitize any input if you are building the query string inb order
+This way you can access the database, BUT, be aware of sanitize any input if you are building the query string in order
 to avoid SQL INJECTION i.e. DO NOT do this:

 ```php